davelpz/rray/README.md

 - scale: Scale of the pattern (used by perturbed, noise)
 - octaves: Number of octaves (used by perturbed, noise)
 - persistence: Persistence (used by perturbed, noise)
+- image: Image file (used by image pattern)
 - transforms: List of transformations to apply to the pattern

 Examples: